a3oYzmN4fGhm7rA4ob/linuxmint-torctl-installer/README.md

 ```

 ### Alternatively
 Even if you don't have git installed, you can run this single command that will do everything at once.
+You may need to run this in a privliged shell.
 ```
 sudo apt install git && git clone https://github.com/a3oYzmN4fGhm7rA4ob/linuxmint-torctl-installer && cd linuxmint-torctl-installer && sudo bash install_torctl.sh && cd ..
 ```